subhaepari/BookWare/README.md

 It allows bookstore employees to internally manage the books carried by the bookstore.

+Key resources or entities in the application are Authors,Genres and Books Every book has reference to an Author and a Genre.

 ## Technology Stack:
 - Back-End:
   - Node.js Express framework to build the REST API web server.